Grazing Walks

 Boxford

-Equal in status to Lavenham at the peak of the wool trade, wealthy Boxford merchants even minted their own coins at one point.
-On your walk, look out for the village bus shelter, originally a lock-up for criminals it still retains the initials ‘B.G.’ – Boxford Gaol – above its doorways.
-And if you visit the Fleece pub, spare a thought for the poor woman accused of witchcraft who managed to escape and avoid being burned on the pyre built in the pub yard.
+As well-known as Lavenham at the peak of the wool trade, wealthy Boxford merchants even minted their own coins at one point.
+On your walk, look out for the village bus shelter.
+Originally a lock-up for criminals it still retains the initials ‘B.G.’ – Boxford Gaol – above its doorways.
+And if you visit the Fleece pub, spare a thought for the poor woman accused of witchcraft, she managed to escape and avoid being burned on the pyre built in the pub yard.

 Grazing: